 - Lowering the Monthly Payment.
 A lower monthly payment means a more affordable loan from month to month — a key benefit for borrowers struggling to live within their means.
 If you plan to stay in your home for at least three to five years, accepting a prepayment penalty (which is usually a bad idea) can further reduce your interest rate and your monthly payment along with it.
 The most significant downsides here are the possibility of higher overall borrowing costs and taking longer to pay it off if, as is often the case, you reduce your monthly payment by lengthening your loan term.

 - Lowering the Interest Rate.
 Even with an identical term, a lower interest rate reduces total borrowing costs and lowers the monthly payment.
 That’s why refinancing activity spikes when interest rates are low.
+Choose a shorter term and you’ll see a more drastic reduction.

 Confirming what you hope to get out of your refinance is an essential prerequisite to calculating its likely cost and choosing the optimal offer.